ShadowDomo/chat-client/README.md

 * Join a room with a room-code.
 * Chat with whoever else is in the room.
+* Hover over message to see time posted.

 ## To Do
 * Reply to previous messages